nicholasmr/specfab/docs/cpo-dynamics-tranisotropic.md

 By requiring that basal planes preserve their orientation when subject to simple shear (like a deck of cards), it can be shown that $\iota=1$ and $\zeta=0$.

-The corresponding effect on the continuous $c$-axis distribution is modelled as a conservative advection process on the surface of the unit sphere:
+The corresponding effect on the continuous $c$-axis distribution is modelled as a conservative advection process on the surface of the unit sphere (Fokker&mdash;Planck equation on $S^2$):

 $$
 \frac{\mathrm{D} n}{\mathrm{D} t} = -\nabla_{S^2}\cdot(n{\bf \dot{c}})